 Children often like to bring favorite toys/items to school.
 Please do not send your child to school with electronic devices or other expensive items as there is always the possibility of things being lost or broken.
 Each teacher has her own policy regarding toys in the classroom.
 You will learn about her specific guidelines at Back to School Night.

-Starting the School Year- Register for the Parent Portal to Receive Important Communication
+Starting the School Year- Review Emergency Contacts on the Parent Portal